williamgrmedina/gericht-with-reactjs/README.md

     $ git clone https://github.com/williamgrmedina/gericht-with-reactjs.git
     $ cd gericht-with-reactjs

-#### 2. start the development server with one of the following available scripts:
+#### 2. start the app with one of the following available scripts:

     $ npm start

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) (or whatever port your reactJS app is running on) to view it in your browser.

 The page will reload when you make changes.\
-You may also see lint errors in the console.
+Note: you may also see some lint errors in the console.

     $ npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

     $ npm run build